Linear Regression

 library(lterdatasampler)

-# load in the bison data
+# load in the df_bison data

-bison <- lterdatasampler::knz_bison
+df_bison <- lterdatasampler::knz_bison

 # make an age variable, and filter it